-Quotation marks are often confusing to ESL writers unfamiliar with English grammar and punctuation rules.
-When to use double or single quotation marks is even trickier.
-However, there's no need to be embarrassed—these upside down commas sometimes confuse even the most seasoned English writers!
+Quotation marks can be confusing, especially for those unfamiliar with their English grammar and punctuation rules.
+Knowing when to use single and double quotation marks can be even trickier.
+However, there's no need to be embarrassed—these upside-down commas sometimes confuse even the most seasoned English writers!

 This is a very interesting question.
-The short answer is that it depends on what country you are writing in.
+The short answer is that it depends on the country that you are writing in.
 In British and Australian English, one typically uses single quotation marks.
-If writing in North America, double quotation marks are typically used.
+If you're writing in North America, double quotation marks are typically used.

 However, sometimes a publisher's or even an author's style may take precedence over such general preferences.
 In Copy-Editing, Judith Butcher points out that some writers have their own system of quotation marks, e.g., double quotation marks for speech and single quotation marks for thoughts.
-The most important rule when using these little punctuation marks is that the style of the opening and closing quotation marks match, e.g., 'Good morning, Mary,' called Adrian, or "Good morning, Stephen," called Jane.
+The most important rule when using these little punctuation marks is that the style of the opening and closing quotation marks match.
+For example, 'Good morning, Mary,' called Adrian, or "Good morning, Stephen," called Jane.

-One of the common ESL mistakes we encounter is the misuse of quotation marks.
-If quotations are distinguished only by the use of quotation marks and you are quoting more than one paragraph, use an opening quote at the beginning of each paragraph.
+One of the common ESL mistakes our editors encounter is the misuse of quotation marks.
+If quotations are distinguished only by the use of quotation marks and you are quoting more than one paragraph, use an opening quotation mark at the beginning of each paragraph.

-First things first; decide whether you will use double or single quotation marks for the initial quote.
-If you use single quotations marks, then you should use double quotation marks for a quote within a quote.
+First things first: decide whether you will use double or single quotation marks for the initial quote.
+If you use single quotation marks, then you should use double quotation marks for a quote within a quote.
 If you use double quotation marks, then you should use single quotation marks for a quote within a quote.
 For example: